 I have to admit I wasn’t particularly impressed when I first heard the new ocean and surf sounds.
 They remind me of the LectroFan Micro’s ocean sound, which is obviously white noise and just doesn’t have a natural feel.

-On a positive note, the ocean and surf are non-looping.
+On a positive note, the digitally generated ocean and surf are non-looping.
 And they have enough variety in volume, pitch, and distance so that it feels like you’re listening to something different.

-But really, the LectroFan is known for its high-quality digital production of white noise and fan sounds – not nature sounds.
+But really, the LectroFans are better known for the high-quality digital production of white noise and fan sounds – not nature sounds.

 Design